M.Ed. in Counseling & Personnel Services (School Counseling and Guidance)

 • Students will meet the academic and supervised practice requirements of the Council on Accreditation of Counseling and Related Educational Programs (CACREP) for school counselors and the school counselor certification requirements for the state in which they intend to practice.

-• The School Counseling M.Ed. offers a 48-hour CACREP accredited program as well as a 60-hour option which allows students to obtain a Rank 1 Certification.
-A Rank 1 Certification in School Counseling is eligible for those who already hold a Master's Degree in School Counseling.
+• The School Counseling M.Ed. offers a 60-hour program that allows students to obtain a Rank 1 Certification.
+A Rank 1 Certification in School Counseling is eligible for those who already hold a master's degree in School Counseling.
 You do not need to graduate from the 60-hour program if you wish to obtain provisional certification.
 The completion of the 60-hour curriculum is required if you seek Rank 1 certification and eligibility as a Licensed Professional Counselor Associate (LPCA) in Kentucky.

 Accreditation